dataworks/smarthire/app/README.md

 If the ETL side has been configured, then the web app will be rendered and ready to go!
 Otherwise, see the other [README](https://github.com/dataworks/internship-2016/tree/master/etl/README.md), because the web application will throw errors.

+***Note:*** When navigating to localhost for the first time, an untrusted webpage error may be encountered.
+This is expected as the certificate was generated on a local machine and not from an authorized entity (i.e. GoDaddy).
+Select the *continue to web page* option to go to the app.

 ## Deploying the App on a Dedicated Server

 SmartHire was deployed to a dedicated server using [Jenkins](https://jenkins.io/), and that is what will be covered.
 This web app can easily be deployed using different technologies.